 Keeping a complete administrative record is very important.
 We intend for the guidelines in this section to provide a framework for assembling and maintaining an administrative record for HCPs and the related NEPA processes.
-They were developed from recent Department of Justice and DOI administrative record guidance.[1]
+They were developed from recent Department of Justice and DOI administrative record guidance.
 Since the guidelines only provide a framework for what generally should be included in the administrative record, HCP practitioners in the FWS should direct questions about individual documents to the Office of the Solicitor.
-The National Oceanic and Atmospheric Administrative record online (see the HCP Handbook Toolbox).
+The National Oceanic and Atmospheric Administration (NOAA) General Counsel has issued guidelines for compiling an agency administrative record online (see the HCP Handbook Toolbox).
 Documents that do not fit the general categories described in these guidelines should be placed in a temporary file that you can periodically review to determine whether to include them in the administrative record.

-Generally, an administrative record should contain the complete rationale of the agency decisionmaking process, including options considered and rejected.
-It should include important substantive information that was presented to, relied on, or reasonably available to the decisionmaker.
+Generally, an administrative record should contain the complete rationale of the agency decision-making process, including options considered and rejected.
+It should include important substantive information that was presented to, relied on, or reasonably available to the decision-maker.
 The administrative record should establish that the agency complied with relevant statutory, regulatory, and agency requirements, and should demonstrate that the agency followed a reasoned decision making process.